Data-Driven Strategies for Hierarchical Predictive Control in Unknown Environments: Learning Strategies From Data

 \subsection{Representing the Strategy}

-We propose using Gaussian Processes (GPs) to represent the strategy function $\mathcal{S}$ in (\ref{eq:strategyform}).
+Thanks to an overwhelming amount of machine learning research, there are myriad ways to represent the strategy function $\mathcal{S}$ in (\ref{eq:strategyform}).
+We propose using Gaussian Processes (GPs).
 GPs have frequently been used in recent predictive control literature to provide data-driven estimates of unknown nonlinear dynamics \cite{hewing2019cautious, learningGaussProcess,klenske2015gaussian}.
 Specifically, GPs are used to approximate vector-valued functions with real (scalar) outputs.

-Given training data (input vectors and output values), GPs use a kernel similarity measure between pairs of inputs to learn a nonlinear approximation of the true underlying input-output mapping.
+Given training data (input vectors and output values), GPs use a similarity measure known as ``kernel" between pairs of inputs to learn a nonlinear approximation of the true underlying input-output mapping.
 The kernel represents the learned covariance between two function evaluations, and is parameterized by a set of hyperparameters.
-Once the hyperparameters are optimized, the GP can be queried at a new input vector.
+Once the hyperparameters of the kernel have been optimized, the GP can be queried at a new input vector.

 When evaluated at a new input, the GP returns a Gaussian distribution over output estimates; thus GPs provide a best guess for the output value corresponding to an input (mean) and a measure of uncertainty about the estimate (variance).
-This allows us to gauge prediction confidence at a particular input, a critical component of the HPL framework.
+This allows us to gauge how confident the GP is in its prediction at a particular input, a critical component of the HPL framework.
 A review of GPs in control is provided in \cite{kocijan2016modelling}.

+We note that the robust MPC community often prefers stochastic models with bounded support \cite{bujarbaruahAdapFIR} to GPs, in order to have strict safety guarantees.
+Our approach can be extended to these types of models as well.